Monthly Archives: December 2011

 Israel Is Hellish Even For Jews Due To Jewish Bigotry

 As Israel, the US and Saudi Arabia work feverishly to destroy Iran, all three nations are falling apart due to internal hatreds and the many, many contradictions of policies.
-For a bunch of heavily armed nuclear powers that invade other … Continue reading
+For a bunch of heavily armed nuclear powers that invade other countries or racist nations that persecute religious minorities or economic powers interested in only expanding themselves at everyone’s expense, this trio of destroyers want the entire planet to attack lonely Iran and destroy it like Iraq, Afghanistan and Libya.
+But this game is coming to an end due to internal strife in these three repressive regimes.
+Continue reading

 Filed under .diplomacy, Politics, religion